We desire to educate others about mental health and psychology so they may make better choices to improve their overall well-being.

 We are dedicated to preparing our community to be able to face challenges head on, and to promote personal growth and fulfillment.

 What Is Fully Flourishing?

-This platform is used to teach the knowledge behind happiness and well-being to help you learn more about yourself, and make educated decisions about how you can achieve a fully flourishing life.
+This platform is used to teach each other about our own versions of well-being, and to share struggles that many of us can identify with.
+The objective is to help you learn more about yourself, and make educated decisions about how you can achieve a fully flourishing life.

 About The Founder

 I’m Brit.
 I started this blog in 2018 with the intention of teaching others what it means to flourish.

 What started as a reply to a callout on Instagram turned into a life mission.

 I want to talk about mental health and be a voice for change.